waldo2188/DatatableBundle/Resources/doc/index.md

 ### # Custom renderer

-**Twig renderers**
+#### # Twig renderers

-To set your own column structure, you can use a custom twig renderer as below: In this example you can find how to set the use of the default twig renderer for action fields which you can override as your own needs.
+To set your own column structure, you can use a custom twig renderer as below :
+In this example you can find how to set the use of the default twig renderer for action fields which you can override as your own needs.

 ```php
 /**